Views:

 An increase to your pension is payable if you’re over age 55 or are receiving:

-The annual increase is based on the Consumer Price Index (CPI).
+The annual increase is based on the Consumer Prices Index (CPI).
 This is set by HM Treasury every year.

 You’ll receive an Advice of Payment (AOP) detailing your new rate and percentage increase in your April and May payments.
-We cannot advise you of the Pension Increase (PI) value before April.
+We cannot advise you of the PI value before April.

 If your pension started part way through the year, you may receive a lower percentage increase for the first year.

-Read more information on PI on our website.
+Read more information about PI on our website.

 Lump Sum Allowance (LSA)